Gravity-Bridge/Gravity-Bridge/solidity/contracts/contract-explanation.md

 Usage example:

-- You send 25 DAI to the Gravity contract, specifying which address on the Tendermint chain should recieve the syntehtic DAI.
+- You send 25 DAI to the Gravity contract, specifying which address on the Tendermint chain should recieve the synthetic DAI.
 - Validators on the Tendermint chain see that this has happened and mint 25 synthetic DAI for the address you specified on the Tendermint chain.
 - You send the 25 synthetic DAI to Jim on the Tendermint chain.
 - Jim sends the synthetic DAI to Gravity module on the Tendermint chain, specifying which Ethereum address should receive it.